Listed here are are local and statewide – and even some federal – programs and organizations and other resources relating to architecture and design.

 AIA Communities by Design: There’s a reason you became an architect.
 It wasn’t just about buildings.
 It was about people; it was about making communities more livable.
 We welcome members who are committed to healthy, safe, and sustainable communities.

 It is the practice of The American Institute of Architects and its members to comply strictly with all laws, including federal and state antitrust laws, that apply to AIA operations and activities.
-Visit the below links for information on the AIA’s antitrust procedures & guidelines.
+More information here.

 The AIA Trust is a free risk-management resource, offering benefit programs and practice resources for AIA Members.